 |

-The Tuchel C091-series consists of circular plugs and sockets with a varying
+The C091-series consists of circular plugs and sockets with a varying

-number of pins, that are very similar (but not identical) to the famous
+number of pins, very similar (but not identical) to the famous

-DIN connectors found in consumer equipment.
-Both the cable part and
+DIN connectors 1 found in consumer equipment.
+Both the cable-mount part and

-the chassis part have a threaded outer bus, so that it can be secured in place.
+the panel-mount part have a threaded outer bus, that allow it to be secured in place.

 Furthermore, the pins of a Tuchel connector are thicker than those of its